CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 4. Run the Script that handles all comnands before preChroot
 > (cd /root/scripts_for_installing_funtoo/baseInstall/ ; sh ./preChroot.sh )

-> * Assumptions The disk is partitioned into three parts
+> * Assumptions The disk is partitioned into three parts as mentioned about for Task : "Disk Configuration"
->> * The first partition is the UEFI Boot
->> * The second partition is the swap space
->> * The third partition will contain the distribution

 > * The script will perform the following
 >> * Create the filesystem for each partition